A New and Better Way to Teach Your Child?

 With their feet up, have your child coast down a slight slope.
 This gentle decline will help them adjust to the momentum without making them nervous.
 It will also help them acclimate to balancing themselves.
 Remember: small slopes are ideal here.

 Stay at the bottom of the slope, so that they see you as they descend toward you.
 This will help with your child’s peace of mind and give them a target to aim towards as well as help them focus on looking straight ahead.

 Time them as they ride down the slope.
 You can count off (“1-2-3-4-5!”).
 This turns it into a game and encourages them to keep their feet up.
 When they can coast consistently for 15 seconds, it’s time to install the pedals.

 Step 3: Ride your bike with the pedals on!!

 Install the pedals so that they can practice riding for real!
-Remember from our pro tip above that the right pedal tightens clockwise and the left pedal tightens counter-clockwise.
+Remember from our pro tip above that the right pedal tightens clockwise, and the left pedal tightens counter-clockwise on a Guardian Bike.
 If you need help installing the pedals, the video below is a great resource.

 Hold onto their side and have your child start to pedal the bike.
-This is going to help them learn the concept of pedaling which they will pickup much quicker than the balancing they already practiced in steps 1 and 2.
+This will help them learn the concept of pedaling, which they will pick up much quicker than the balancing they already practiced in steps 1 and 2.